iamjayshakur/datavisualization-fall2021/assignment4.md

 DATA {ORIGINAL} SOURCE: https://www.census.gov/data/tables/time-series/demo/families/children.html

-CLEANED DATA SET:

-1. Write down all steps used to clean and analyze the data, including any Excel formulas.
+### 1. Write down all steps used to clean and analyze the data, including any Excel formulas.

 The data, after converting to a CSV was not as messy as it originally appeared but needed some cleaning.